 Everything You Need to Know About Contact Center Speech Analytics

-What is Contact Center Speech Analytics?
+What is Call Center Speech Analytics?

 Voice analytics uses audio from recorded calls and converts them into structured data for searching and analyzing.
 The tools also utilize other associated data, such as customer profile information or when the customer interaction occurred.
 A text transcript is also extracted from the call.